aamistan/rollforlanguage-backend/docs/backend/auth-system.md

 ## Summary

-The authentication system is now:
+The authentication and authorization system is now:
 ✅ Modular
 ✅ Secure
+✅ RBAC-enabled
 ✅ Swagger-documented
 ✅ Ready for future real-time and multi-role expansions